raycast/extensions/extensions/zoom-control/README.md

 # Zoom Meeting Control

-Control your current Zoom meeting from Raycast, such as muting, or leaving a meeting.
+Control your current Zoom meeting from Raycast, such as muting, or starting/stopping video.